23bulgogi/sonmari/README.md

 ### Compile Yolo

-Open 'yolo_cpp_dll_no_gpu.vcxproj' in Visual studio and Change Compile mode to 'Release x64' Then build dll file.
+Go back to darknet\build\darknet and Open 'yolo_cpp_dll_no_gpu.vcxproj' in Visual studio and Change Compile mode to 'Release x64'
+Then build dll file.

 ### Compile Darknet